NashFP/computer-chess/jorendorff+cpp/README.md

 zero-indexed and the columns are numbered in the opposite direction&mdash;so this corresponds to square **c2**.

 The main AI starts at NOOPEN.
-It's rather bewildering; here are the parts that make sense to me:
+It&rsquo;s rather bewildering; here are the parts that make sense to me:

 *   There is a routine, GNM, that simply finds every possible move, and calls another routine JANUS, for each one.

-    In other words, it's `map JANUS availableMoves`.
+    In other words, it&rsquo;s `map JANUS availableMoves`.

     JANUS can do several different things; its behavior is determined by the variable STATE.
 GNM is thus a utility that the AI uses in several different ways.
-The poor man's higher-order function.
+The poor man&rsquo;s higher-order function.

 *   The AI has the ability to look ahead at capture exchanges, examining that part of the game tree depth-first.
 (This looking-ahead is what